ChatClue/AINewsPoster/readme.txt

 - Support for setting custom post authors, categories, and tags.
 - Automatically detects duplicate articles and discards them before writing a new post.

-Cost Considerations:
+Third-Party APIs:
-- [Bing Search API](https://www.microsoft.com/en-us/bing/apis/bing-news-search-api) provides a free tier of 1,000 searches per month.
+- [Bing Search API](https://www.microsoft.com/en-us/bing/apis/bing-news-search-api) retrieves relevant articles based on your configuration criteria.
+They provide a free tier of 1,000 searches per month.
-- [The PagePixels Screenshot API](https://pagepixels.com/pricing) provides a free tier of 25 captures per month.
+- [The PagePixels Screenshot API](https://pagepixels.com/pricing) retrieves the full article content from the news URL.
+They provides a free tier of 25 captures per month.
-- [OpenAI API](https://openai.com/pricing) prices depend on the model used.
+- [OpenAI API](https://openai.com/pricing) rewrites / summarizes the articles.
+Their pricing depends on the model used.
 The default model `gpt-3.5-turbo` can generate ~20-30 articles per day for $0.15 to $0.25 cents.

 == Installation ==